phac-nml/biohansel/docs/source/user-docs/output.rst

 |
 *Error Type 2: Mixed Sample*
 """"""""""""""""""""""""""""
-A mixed sample error is where BioHansel is unsure what the final subtype is of the sample due to one of two possible causes:
+A mixed sample error is where biohansel is unsure what the final subtype is of the sample due to one of two possible causes:

-1. BioHansel came out with an "inconsistent result" designation
+1. biohansel came out with an "inconsistent result" designation

 2. Position conflict: both "+" and "-" targets are found in the same target genome position above background noise level